Estrone sulfate: Biosynthesis

+Notes and sources Notes: "The concentration of a steroid in the circulation is determined by the rate at which it is secreted from glands, the rate of metabolism of precursor or prehormones into the steroid, and the rate at which it is extracted by tissues and metabolized.
+The secretion rate of a steroid refers to the total secretion of the compound from a gland per unit time.
+Secretion rates have been assessed by sampling the venous effluent from a gland over time and subtracting out the arterial and peripheral venous hormone concentration.
+The metabolic clearance rate of a steroid is defined as the volume of blood that has been completely cleared of the hormone per unit time.
+The production rate of a steroid hormone refers to entry into the blood of the compound from all possible sources, including secretion from glands and conversion of prohormones into the steroid of interest.
+At steady state, the amount of hormone entering the blood from all sources will be equal to the rate at which it is being cleared (metabolic clearance rate) multiplied by blood concentration (production rate = metabolic clearance rate × concentration).
+If there is little contribution of prohormone metabolism to the circulating pool of steroid, then the production rate will approximate the secretion rate."
+Sources: See template.

 Distribution

 Whereas free steroids like estradiol are lipophilic and can enter cells via passive diffusion, steroid conjugates like E1S are hydrophilic and are unable to do so.
 Instead, steroid conjugates require active transport via membrane transport proteins to enter cells.

 Studies in animals and humans have had mixed findings on uptake of exogenously administered E1S in normal and tumorous mammary gland tissue.
 This is in contrast to substantial uptake of exogenously administered estradiol and estrone by the mammary glands.
 Another animal study found that E1S wasn't taken up by the uterus but was taken up by the liver, where it was hydrolyzed into estrone.

 Metabolism

 The elimination half-life of E1S is 10 to 12 hours.
 Its metabolic clearance rate is 80 L/day/m^{2}.

 Ovarian tumors have been found to express steroid sulfatase and have been found to convert E1S into estradiol.
 This may contribute to the often elevated levels of estradiol observed in women with ovarian cancer.